drew-loukusa/drew-fetch-receipts-processor/README.md

 # drew-fetch-receipts-processor

+This is a very simple go based service which implements the interface as defined in this [repo](https://github.com/fetch-rewards/receipt-processor-challenge/tree/main).

 Apologies if this go code isn't completely idomatic, I decided to try using go to do this, which was fun :), but it was my first time using it.

 ## How to run